On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Introduction

-\us{While there are many problem settings where expected-value formulations are appropriate (such as when modeling risk-neutral decision-making in a competitive regime) but there are also instances where the expected-value formulation proves \us{inappropriate}.
+{While there are many problem settings where expected-value formulations are appropriate (such as when modeling risk-neutral decision-making in a competitive regime) but there are also instances where the expected-value formulation proves {inappropriate}.
 A case in point arises when attempting to obtain solutions to a variational inequality problem that are robust to parametric uncertainty; such problems might arise when faced with traffic equilibrium or structural design problems.
-In this setting, the {\em almost-sure} formulation of the stochastic variational inequality (see Figure ~\ref{fig:as-svi}) is more natural}.
-Given a random mapping $F$, the almost-sure formulation of the stochastic variational inequality problem requires a (deterministic) vector $x \in K$ such that for almost every $\omega \in \Omega$,
+Given a random mapping ${G}$, the almost-sure formulation of the stochastic variational inequality problem requires a (deterministic) vector $x \in K$ such that for almost every $\omega \in \Omega$,

-Naturally, if $K$ is an $n-$dimensional cone, then \eqref{eq:asvi} reduces to CP$(K,F)$, a problem that requires an $x$ such that for almost all $\omega \in \Omega$,
+Naturally, if $K$ is an $n-$dimensional cone, then \eqref{eq:asvi} reduces to CP$(K,{G(.;\omega)})$, a problem that requires an $x$ such that for almost all $\omega \in \Omega$,

-\uss{A natural question is how one may relate solutions of the almost sure formulation of the SVI to that of the expected value formulation.
-The following result provided without a proof clarifies the relationship.} \begin{proposition} \em Suppose there exists a single $x \in K$ such that $x$ solves VI$(K,F(.;\omega))$ (CP$(K,F(.;\omega))$) for almost every $\omega \in \Omega$.
-Then $x \in K$ is a solution of VI$(K,F)$ (CP$(K,F)$). \end{proposition} \uss{Yet, we believe that obtaining such an $x$ is possible only in pathological settings and this condition is relatively useless in deriving solvability statements for SVI$(K,F)$ and its variants.
-Furthermore, this is a {\bf stronger condition} than the ones we develop as evidenced by Example~\ref{ex-svi}.
-In this instance, there is no such $x$ that solves VI$(K,F(.;\omega))$ for every $\omega$ but the problem is indeed solvable.}\\

-If $K \triangleq \Real^n_+$, this problem is a nonlinear complementarity problem (NCP) and for a fixed but arbitrary realization $\omega \in \Omega$, the residual of this system can be minimized as follows:
+Yet, we believe that obtaining such an $x$ is possible only in pathological settings.
+Instead, one approach for resolving such a problem has emerged through the minimization of the expected residual.
+For instance, if $K \triangleq \Real^n_+$, this problem is a nonlinear complementarity problem (NCP) and for a fixed but arbitrary realization $\omega \in \Omega$, the residual of this system can be minimized as follows:

 where $\mathbf{\Phi}(x;\omega)$ denotes the equation reformulation of the NCP (See~\cite{facchinei02finite}).
-Consequently, a solution to the almost-sure formulation is obtainable by considering the following minimization problem:

-More precisely, if $x$ is a solution of the almost-sure formulation of NCP $(K, F)$ if and only if $x$ is a minimizer of \eqref{eq:as-residual} with $\ \mathbb{E} \left[\| \, \mathbf{\Phi}(x;\omega) \|\right] = 0.$ If the Fischer-Burmeister $\phi_{\rm FB}$ is chosen as the C-function, the {\em expected residual minimization} (ERM) problem in \cite{CFukushima05,FCFukushima07} solves the following stochastic program to compute a solution of the stochastic NCP (\ref{eq:ascp}):
+If the Fischer-Burmeister $\phi_{\rm FB}$ is chosen as the C-function, the {\em expected residual minimization} (ERM) problem in \cite{CFukushima05,FCFukushima07} solves the following stochastic program to compute a solution of the stochastic NCP (\ref{eq:ascp}):